v-boyko/kirby-minigallery/README.md

 	(minigallery:01.jpg|02.jpg|03.jpg rel:first)
 	(minigallery:01.jpg|02.jpg|03.jpg rel:second)

-To disable the link to the original you can set `fancybox:false`.
+To disable the link to the original you can set `lightbox:false`.

-For a custom CSS class use `class:classname`.
+For a custom CSS class of the block use `class:classname`.

+For a custom CSS class of the thumb use 'img-class:classname'.

 The rest of the available options relate to the Thumb plugin.
 So it is possible to set the maximum width and height like this: `width:240` and `height:320`.